 Laband graduated with a BA (Hons) and LLM (Hons) from Cambridge University, and practised as a barrister at the 7 King’s Bench Walk Chambers – London’s pre-eminent law insurance chambers.

 She moved to New Zealand in 2008 seeking a change from the London life and an environment suited to adventure and travel.

 “I am buzzing about working for this partnership.
 It’s dynamic, youthful and optimistic.
 It’s also a practical, down-to-earth partnership which is appealing to me,” she told NZ Lawyer

-Because of DLA Piper’s global reach, Laband said she feels the firm offers two special prospects for any lawyer: the ability to tap into knowledge of international case law and global legal trends, plus the opportunity to do top level multi-jurisdictional work for worldwide as well as local clients.
+’s global reach, Laband said she feels the firm offers two special prospects for any lawyer: the ability to tap into knowledge of international case law and global legal trends, plus the opportunity to do top level multi-jurisdictional work for worldwide as well as local clients.

 “DLA Piper’s global connection means that there is often a networked, international legal strategy as well, so there’s a great collegiality with offshore partners that you don’t get working in a New Zealand-only firm,” she added.